Click Here To »

 International students may consider transferring schools for reasons ranging from costs to not yet being prepared for a four-year university, or current college not being a good fit.

-Transferring from one college to another college is not a big issue and transfer process is well understood by the universities and many students who start college in the US.
+Transferring from one college to another college is not a big issue and the transfer process is well understood by the universities and many students who start college in the US.

 My Transfer Admission Experience in USA

 My college journey in the US started with me joining Texas A&M and transferring to the University of Texas at Austin after one semester (for my MS Computer Science program).
 This transfer allowed me to carry all my college courses and continue my further education at UT Austin.
 There are a number of students we have counseled who have started at one college and later transferred into another college after 1 year or even 2-year of the program.

 Ramdas Sunder, my MBA batch-mate at Harvard and one of our top college admission counselors and transfer admissions counselors, had transferred to the University of Texas at Austin from IIT-Madras after one year.
 Sunitha Prithviraj, one of our new Counsellors helped her daughter with transfer admissions to USA & Canada (2021).

 Here are answers to a number of questions our readers and customers have often asked in terms of transferring colleges within the US or even from abroad into the US.

 What is transfer admission?